HermanL02/WarwickUniversity-Notes/202404/Script.md

 From the table, we can see that among the first 6 popular IM apps in the world.
 Only WeChat does not comply the rule.
 ### Other Apps
 ### Using VPN
+### Any products before?
+Through the searching on GitHub, I observed that there are a

 # Design